What do College Advisers do as part of AdviseMI?

 What is summer training?

 In August we host summer training for our entire cohort of advisers.
-This year’s 4-week training may be virtual, in-person, or a combination of both, depending on the status of the pandemic and local health guidelines.
+This year’s 4-week College Adviser Institute will be a combination of in-person and online sessions.
 Training topics include FAFSA completion, cultural humility, institutional match and fit, Michigan’s climate of higher education, working with special populations, and many other topics.
 Expert speakers are brought in from across the state to offer essential information.
 We also train advisers on what it means to be an adviser, how to have conversations with students and parents, and how to navigate a school culture.
 This time is also used to facilitate relationships between advisers and our higher ed partner campuses.